-- Comparable increases for extramural, part-time and non-resident students are proposed, including phase in of rates, consistent with existing policies. - All Veterinary Medicine students will be assessed a \$100 per semester activity fee. - Includes graduate programs in the College of Law, except the LLM and MSL programs separately listed in the graduate tuition table. - Advanced Certificate Programs in Endo, Ortho, Peri and Prosthodontics.
-One year program which includes Fall, Spring and summer sessions.
-The summer rate will be assessed at approximately 67% of the Fall/Spring semester rate. - The International Advanced Standing DDS is a one year program which includes a Fall, Spring and summer session.
-The summer rate will be assessed at Fall/Spring semester rate.
+- Comparable increases for extramural, part-time and non-resident students are proposed, including phase in of rates, consistent with existing policies. - 2) All Veterinary Medicine students will be assessed a \$100 per semester activity fee. - Includes graduate programs in the College of Law, except the LLM and MSL programs separately listed in the graduate tuition table. - 4) Advanced Certificate Programs in Endo, Ortho, Peri and Prosthodontics.
+One year program which includes Fall, Spring and Summer sessions.
+The summer rate will be assessed at approximately 67% of the Fall/Spring semester - 5) The International Advanced Standing DDS is a one year program which includes a Fall, Spring and Summer session.
+The summer rate will be assessed at approximately 67% of the Fall/Spring semester rate.